-During our five-minute ride to the rental office, Jordan equipped us with more information and useful tips on what to do and see on Kauai than Google had done over the past few days.
+During our five-minute ride to the rental car office, Jordan equipped us with more information and useful tips on what to do and see on Kauai than Google had done over the past few weeks.
 The islander’s demeanor showed sincere attentiveness and willingness to help.
 Needless to say, he made a huge impression on us.
-We saw similar traits in many other ordinary people of Kauai.
+We saw similar traits in many other locals.

 Active and Entertaining Nature Lovers